 Buy fabric that will do what it’s supposed to do so the finished garment will look correct.

-They wash and wear so much better if you use the correct fabric!
-I learned the most about fabric from the book Fabric A to Z and the online class Fabric Know-How*.
 I still refer to them when I want to learn about a fabric or brush up on my knowledge.

 Draw the item.
 Plan the style lines.
 Plan the fabric with the style lines.